MicrosoftDocs/customer-insights/ci-docs/journeys/privacy-use-features.md

 ### Secure and control access to personal information

-Part of the GDPR regulations is a requirement that your organization takes steps to secure and control access to personal information that is stored in your database.
+Part of many privacy laws and regulations is a requirement that your organization takes steps to secure and control access to personal information that is stored in your database.
 You can use the standard field-level, form-level, and entity-level security controls to make sure that only authorized users, who know how to handle it legally, will be able to access it.
 Here are some examples of data that you may need to protect:

 - **Contact records:** Contact records contain many types of basic, personal data, such as names, addresses, email, phone numbers, and more.
 You can control access to these records by assigning entity permissions as part of each security role definition.
 - **Marketing insights:** Marketing insights can include details such as website browsing records, form submissions, event attendance, and more.
 Some, but not necessarily all, users that have access to contact records may be granted access to view this information.
 You can control this access by assigning security groups at the form level.